yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software.md

 {{< note title="For manually-provisioned on-premises universe upgrades" >}}

-If you are performing a software upgrade on a universe whose cloud provider is of the type [On-Prem](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) and is manually-provisioned, then the following steps are additionally required to install YB Controller manually after the otherwise-automated software upgrade procedure completes; YB Controller was newly introduced in YB Anywhere 2.16.0, and is required for YB Anywhere 2.16.0 and later.
+If you are performing a software upgrade on a universe whose cloud provider is of the type [On-Prem](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) and is manually-provisioned, then the following steps are additionally required to install YB Controller manually after the otherwise-automated software upgrade procedure completes; YB Controller was newly introduced in YugabyteDB Anywhere 2.16.0, and is required for YugabyteDB Anywhere 2.16.0 and later.

 The workaround is to explicitly install the YB Controller by calling the following API after the software upgrade: